ganelson/inform/resources/Documentation/Writing with Inform.md

 But more elaborate arrangements are possible.
 The window can have additional rows, and/or can accommodate a third, centred, column, using the following:

-> phrase: fill the status window with (table name)
+> phrase: redraw the status window with (table name)
 >
-> This phrase redraws the status window using the contents of a table, and sets things so that whenever the status window is subsequently redrawn, the same table will be used.
+> This phrase is intended for use within a rule for the `constructing the status line` activity, and redraws the status window using the contents of a table.
 The table can have any number of rows, and the status window will adjust its height accordingly — though of course players on smaller devices may not be pleased by a huge status window consuming their limited screen space.
 The table should have one to three columns:
 >
 > - If the table has 1 column, material in it is centred.
 > - If the table has 2 columns, column 1 is left-aligned and column 2 is right-aligned.